Stop… please don’t leave!

 Effective marketing is where the marketer makes the business look smart.
-While efficient marketing is where the marketer makes the customers feel smart.
+Efficient marketing is where the marketer makes the customers feel smart.

-The first tip is to make your customer experience positive energy.
+The first tip is to make your customers experience positive energy.
 You have to make them feel happy, excited, and even appreciated!

 The question is…